xoxzo/xoxzo.cloudpy/README.rst

 1. First, you need to create XoxzoClient() object.
 You must provide xoxzo sid and auth_token when initializing this object.
 You can get sid and auth_token after you sign up the xoxzo account and access the xoxzo dashboard.

 2. Then you can call call_tts_playback() method.
-You need to provide four parameters.
+You need to provide four required parameters and one optional parameter.

   * caller: this number will be displayed on the recipient device.